chidebeprince/Aptos-nft-marketplace-bounty/README.md

 * Duplicate transfer prevention: Cannot transfer to the same owner
 * Automatic status reset:
 * Sets for_sale status to false
-* Resets price to 0
+* Resets price to 0 after a transfer

 ### Error Codes
 * `500`: Thrown when caller is not the owner
 * `501`: Thrown when attempting to transfer to the current owner

-## 2. Rate NFTs Feature
+## 2. Rate NFT Feature
 A new rating system that allows users to provide feedback on NFTs through a 1-5 star rating mechanism.
+This was added to the marketplace (`MarketView.tsx`) page alone, since the marketplace page is where the nfts are sold and bought, it makes sense to integrate the rating feature there, so users can know what others think about a particular nft before they buy it.

 ### Function Details
 ```move